Commonly Confused Owls in Florida

 The burrowing owl is Florida’s only state-designated Threatened Species of owl.
 They usually stand 7-10 inches tall and, except in size, are most similar in appearance to a barred owl.
 The burrowing owl has mottled brown and buff coloration and does not have ear tufts.
-They have long legs and short tails, and are full of personality.
+They have long legs, short tails, and are full of personality.

 Burrowing owls live in areas with wide-open spaces and little vegetation.
-They often live in rangeland areas, like cattle pastures, but can many also live in urban areas with open field-like habitat like golf courses, recreational sports fields, and vacant lots in residential areas.
+They often live in rangeland areas, like cattle pastures, but can many also live in urban areas with open field-like habitats like golf courses, recreational sports fields, and vacant lots in residential areas.
 Unlike most species of owls in Florida, the burrowing owl spends most of its time on the ground or in its burrow.

 Most people describe the burrowing owl’s call as a sort of laughing sound.
 Listen to it here:

 This call is a recording by: Eduardo Freitez Gassán, XC212609.
 (Accessible at https://www.xeno-canto.org/212609)

 If you enjoyed this series and would like to read more about commonly confused plants and animals in Florida, you can find more here: